-African-American Shakespeare Company to Stage Euripides' MEDEA, 3/8-30
+African-American Shakespeare Company Stages Euripides' MEDEA, Now thru 3/30

 MEDEA is one of the great plays in Western literature and a classic Greek tragedy.
 Euripides takes us to the knife-edge of passion and madness.
 After a long series of trials and adventures, Greek hero Jason has abandoned his wife, Medea, along with their two children, in the hopes of advancing his station by marrying the daughter of King Creon.
 Jason's abandonment of his family crushes Medea, driving her to override her maternal instincts, curse the existence of their two children, and carry out an unimaginable quest for justice.

 Cast of the AACC Production of MEDEA:

 Nurse: Cathleen Riddley*

 Jason: Khary Moye

 Director: Dawn Monique Williams